pragmarb/pragma-migration/README.md

 However, API migrations are very different from DB migrations: DB migrations are run once and then forgotten forever, API migrations are executed on _every request_ as long as clients are running on an outdated version of your API.
 This means that API migrations should be considered an active, evolving part of your codebase that you will have to maintain over time.
-Don't use them lightly, for as cool as they are.

 **What is the impact on performance?**